tlannigan/modded-minecraft-guide/src/launcher_ftb-app.md

 ### My server is having issues:

-- For server logs, you'll have to know where you put your server's folder, or find it on your hosting provider's control panel or FTP (depending on your host).
+- For server logs, you'll have to know where you put your server's folder, or find it on your hosting provider's control panel or through FTP (depending on your host).

 - Reference the [general logs section](debugging.md#logs) and provide your `latest.log` and any crash reports that were created at the time the server crashed.